lotusknight/3D-MOOD/README.md

 ### Training

-We use batch size of `128` to train our models.
+We use a batch size of `128` to train our models.
-The setting is assumed running on the cluster using RTX 4090.
+The setting is assumed to be running on the cluster using RTX 4090.

 ```bash
 # Swin-T